nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Before you can join a network, your node needs a certificate from the correct Certificate Authority (CA).
 The two `development` and`stable` networks are open for everyone to join.
 Contrary to the `production` network (where we will be using a real Certificate Authority like PKIoverheid) the CA certificate and private key for these networks are available on github.
 This way you can generate your own certificate.

 To generate the certificate for your own node you need the ``https://github.com/nuts-foundation/nuts-development-network-ca`` repository.
 It contains handy scripts and the needed key material.
+For more information how to use, consult the `README <https://github.com/nuts-foundation/nuts-development-network-ca/blob/master/README.md>`_

 Your node only accepts requests from other nodes which use a certificate issued by one of the trusted CAs.
 Which CAs to trust is configured by providing a truststore file.
 The truststore is a PEM file which contains a set of one or more certificates from CAs which the network participants all decided on to trust.
 To learn more about how a Nuts network uses certificates, see the specification `RFC008 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc008-certificate-structure>`_.